 The first character of any secret key can be viewed by trusted administrators using specific diagnostic commands to analyze Moab interfaces.
 If needed, increase the length of the secret keys to maintain the desired security level.

 Moab also integrates with MUNGE, an open source authentication service created by Lawrence Livermore National Laboratory (http://home.gna.org/munge/).
 MUNGE works with Moab to authenticate user credentials being passed between the Moab client and the Moab server or from Moab server to Moab server.

-To set up MUNGE in a cluster or grid, download and install MUNGE on every node in the cluster or grid by following the installation steps found at http://home.gna.org/munge/.
-The MUNGE secret key must reside on each node in the cluster or grid.
+To set up MUNGE in a cluster, download and install MUNGE on every node in the cluster by following the installation steps found at http://home.gna.org/munge/.
+The MUNGE secret key must reside on each node in the cluster.
 Before starting the Moab daemon, the MUNGE daemon must be running on all nodes.